henry1599/Basic_Movement_2D_Platformer_Game_Unity/README.md

 # Basic Movement 2D Platformer Game In Unity
-My basic movement mechanic for 2d platformer game (using keyboard).
+My basic movement mechanic for 2d platformer game (using keyboard) in Unity Engine.
 ## INTRODUCTION
 ### The code contains several basic movement mechanics for 2d platformer game :
 1. Basic horizontal movement. (with and without flipping the object).